Manta-Network/manta-rs/manta-trusted-setup/README.md

 This generates the initial MPC state and challenge files.
 Move these to the directory containing all ceremony data to replace the genesis state and challenge with the one you just generated, then perform the check from the previous section.

-This level of verification completely eliminates trust in the ceremony coordinator (Manta Network), but still requires that one trust in the security of the PPoT Phase 1 parameters used.
+This level of verification completely eliminates trust in the ceremony coordinator (Manta Network), but still implies trust in the security of the PPoT Phase 1 parameters used.

 ## No Trust: PPoT Check (the most hardcore)